bobbybudnick/SFS-KSP2-Showcase/README.md

 joolian conquest - brimstone and transfer stage to laythe

 **Polar endeavour**
-landing at the poles is very sketchy due to the terrain and low light
+landing at the poles is sketchy due to the terrain/low light/sas and camera freakouts
 set rocket ascent angle to 60 degrees and hold until burn out
 not enough fuel for a return from the poles after a high speed run